 One steel manufacturer has been using SAP Global Available-to-Promise to roll inventory demand into one companywide stream as well as to protect orders for priority customers.

 It used to be that when business executives needed some new technology, they presented their requirements to the CIO, who worked with IT to research, purchase and implement it.
-These days, however, most enterprises have an impressive installed technology base, and doing something new with what they have -- also known as IT innovation -- is the value proposition.
+These days, however, most enterprises have an impressive installed technology base, and doing something new with what they have -- also known as IT innovation -- is a valuable component in their B2B integration strategy.

 "Most institutions have every piece of software known to man," said Will Showalter, CIO at Sisters of Mercy Health System, a network of 28 hospitals across four states in the nation's heartland.
 "When the business presents its requirements, it becomes more about how you can tailor what you have through innovation," he said.